Are Your Customers Truly Likely to Recommend You

 Are Your Customers Truly Likely to Recommend You?
 The Answer Might Surprise You.

-The assumption is that a high NPS® equals strong growth.
-But that assumption only holds if customers naturally talk about your product or service in everyday conversation.
+The assumption is that a high NPS® equals strong growth and a low NPS® is cause for concern .
+But these assumptions only hold if customers naturally talk about your product or service in everyday conversation.

 And for many industries, that simply isn’t realistic.